arcsight-unofficial/arcsight-logger-api-documentation/source/index.html.md

 return json_decode($response->getBody()->getContents(), true);
 ```

-> The above request returns HTTP Response 204 No Content on success:
+> The above request returns HTTP 200 OK and a JSON response structured like this:

-Returns results from your search formatted to be used in charts or statistics, can also return values of search using aggregations like sort or head in their query.
+Returns results from your aggregated [search](#search) formatted to be used in charts or statistics.

 ### HTTP Request